-"A right is a right as long as you practice it.
-If you stop practicing it then it tends to go away."
+"A right is alive as long as you practice it.
+If you stop practicing it, then it tends to go away."

 Jack Lorrigan